-Gut health is one of the big bywords of this decade and for good reason.
+Gut health is one of the big buzz words of this decade and for good reason.

-Not only is 80% of your immune system located in your intestines, but poor gut health can also lead to everything from heart disease and autoimmune disorders to obesity, depression, diabetes and even cancer.
+Not only is 80% of your immune system located in your intestines, but poor gut health can lead to heart disease, autoimmune disorders, obesity, depression, diabetes and even cancer.